YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - If the number of lock resource names exceeds the maximum number supported (currently eleven), the function returns a PARMOFLOW error.
-- If :code:`namesubs` is not a series of alternating :code:`string` and :code:`[]string` parameters, the function returns the INVLNPAIRLIST error.
 - If it is able to aquire the lock resource(s) within :code:`timeoutNsec` nanoseconds, it returns holding the lock resource(s); otherwise it returns LOCKTIMEOUT.
 If